MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

   > [!IMPORTANT]
   >  At the time of this writing, there is an issue with the RTW version of Microsoft Online Services Sign-In Assistant for IT Professionals.
 Until the issue is resolved, we recommend that you use the Beta version. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Microsoft Azure Forums: Cannot install Azure Active Directory Module for Windows PowerShell.
 MOSSIA is not installed](https://social.msdn.microsoft.com/Forums/azure/en-US/46a38822-28a4-4abb-b747-96f7db2a2676/cannot-install-azure-active-directory-module-for-windows-powershell-mossia-is-not-installed?forum=WindowsAzureAD).

 - A suitable claims-based authentication mapping type to use for mapping identities between [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps and [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises.
-By default, email address is used. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Grant Microsoft Dynamics 365 for Customer Engagement apps permission to access SharePoint and configure the claims-based authentication mapping](../admin/configure-server-based-authentication-sharepoint-on-premises.md#BKMK_grantperm)
+By default, email address is used. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Grant Microsoft Dynamics 365 apps permission to access SharePoint and configure the claims-based authentication mapping](../admin/configure-server-based-authentication-sharepoint-on-premises.md#BKMK_grantperm)

 ### Update the SharePoint Server SPN in Azure Active Directory Domain Services
  On the [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises server, in the SharePoint 2013 Management Shell, run these [!INCLUDE[pn_PowerShell_short](../includes/pn-powershell-short.md)] commands in the order given.